dougbutner/web-4/README.md

 # Notes + References
 ___

-[1] - Solutions like Civic have proved to be effective in verifying individuality.
+[1] - Solutions like Civic and Facetec have proved to be effective in verifying individuality.
 KYC services rely on government-issued identification, physical signature, and minimal, often human-checked bioverification.
-Until the technology is developed for a biometric system resembling the ideas here, this option is viable, though not fully embodying the idea of web 4.
+Until the technology is developed for a biometric system resembling the ideas here, these option is viable, though not fully embodying the idea of web 4.

 [2] - Hao, K. & O'Neill P. (2020, August 06).
 The hack that could make face recognition think someone else is you.
 Originally Published at https://www.technologyreview.com/2020/08/05/1006008/ai-face-recognition-hack-misidentifies-person/